ESP game

-The ESP game is a human-based computation game developed to address the problem of creating difficult metadata.
-The idea behind the game is to use the computational power of humans to perform a task that computers cannot (originally, image recognition) by packaging the task as a game.
-It was originally conceived by Luis von Ahn of Carnegie Mellon University.
 Google bought a license to create its own version of the game (Google Image Labeler) in 2006 in order to return better search results for its online images.
 The license of the data acquired by Ahn's ESP game, or the Google version, is not clear.
 Google's version was shut down on September 16, 2011, as part of the Google Labs closure in September 2011.